 - Where the patient has never been competent, relatives, carers and friends may be best placed to advise on the patient's needs and preferences.

-People who understand the implications of their choices can state in advance how they wish to be treated if they suffer loss of capacity.
-An advance decision can be a written document, a witnessed oral statement, a signed printed card, a smart card or a note of a particular discussion recorded in the patient's file.
+People who understand the implications of their choices can state in advance how they wish to be treated in the future, for a time when they may no longer have the capacity to make such decisions for themselves.
+An advance care plan can be a written document, a witnessed oral statement, a signed printed card, a smart card or a note of a particular discussion recorded in the patient's file.

 Mental Health Act relevant to consent

-The Consent to Treatment Provisions are dealt with in Part 4 of the Mental Health Act, which applies to:
+The Consent to Treatment Provisions are dealt with in Part 4 of the Mental Health Act (MHA), which applies to:

 - Treatments for mental disorder.